 The main reason I'm not a fan of this kind of software is that it's usually open source.
 The premise behind open source software is a good one—the source code is available to developers to improve the software and add features.
 It's like having an army of talented, innovative people helping to develop it.

 The drawback to open source is the source code is also available to hackers.
-They can look for vulnerabilities so they can hack your web site.
+They can look for vulnerabilities so they can hack your website.
 I've had my site hacked through open source software, so admittedly my opinion is biased against it.

 Conclusion: These applications can be wonderful, but you will probably have to learn and stay on top of things you don't want to know, such as security issues.
 You'll have to check regularly for program upgrades and have to learn how to install the upgrades without losing your data.
 These upgrades are often security patches needed to thwart the latest round of hack attacks.
 It's too much messing around for me.
 I'd rather spend my time creating content.